-Take to the streets of Hoxton on a Sunday morning, and you'll find people wandering around armed with bunches of flowers, trays of plants, lemon trees... even mini palm trees.
-The source of all this greenery is Columbia Road Flower Market, a haven of flowers and plants with knowledgable stallholders who dish out proper East End banter like it's going out of fashion ("Jasmine a tenner.
-Like your mother-in-law, it'll never die").
+Take to the streets of Hoxton on a Sunday morning and you'll find people wandering around armed with bunches of flowers, trays of plants, lemon trees... even mini palms.
+The source of all this greenery is Columbia Road Flower Market, a haven of flowers and plants with knowledgable stallholders who dish out proper East End banter like it's going out of fashion.
+"Jasmine a tenner.
+Like your mother-in-law, it'll never die".

-For plants and flowers, it's one of the best places in London.
-Cut and planted flowers, house plants, fruit trees and succulents are all sold side by side.
-Ready-made bouquets are less widely available here, so if it's a beautifully arranged gift you're after, you'd be better sticking with a traditional florist.
+The market is as prolific as it is legendary; cut and planted flowers, house plants, fruit trees and succulents are sold side by side.
+That said, ready-made bouquets are less widely available, so if it's a beautifully arranged gift you're after, you'd be better sticking with a traditional florist.